rubygems/rfcs/text/0008-ingest-gem-content.md

 When a gem is yanked, additional steps will be performed to remove files and stop serving manifests.

+1. Load all stored checksums from all versions of the gem.
+2. Find checksums in the yanked version that do not match with any file in another version of the gem.
+3. Remove all files unique to the yanked version of the gem.
+4. Purge Fastly cache of gem content files and manifest.

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that: